 Your account is still in "pending" status.
-This means that DMM has not yet completed the required review and verification of your account information.
+This means that your account has not been reviewed and verified yet.
 This process usually takes no more than two (2) business days.

-Once your account is authorized, you will receive an email from StudentLoanify.
+Once your account is authorized, you will receive an email.

 Thank you for your patience.